The Excel Bin2Dec function converts a Binary (a base-2 number) into a decimal number.

 Note that, in the above example spreadsheet, the negative binary number in cell A4 is represented by two's complement notation.

-Further information and examples of the Excel Bin2Dec function can be found on the Microsoft Office website.
+Further details and examples of the Excel Bin2Dec function are provided on the Microsoft Office website.

-If you get an error from your Excel Bin2Dec function this is likely to be one of the following :
+If you get an error from the Excel Bin2Dec function this is likely to be the #NUM! error: